-Special note about 'creditable coverage':
+Special note about creditable coverage:

-Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next calendar year is "creditable".
+Each year your employer or retiree group should send you a notice that tells if your prescription drug coverage for the next calendar year is creditable.

-If the coverage from the group plan is "creditable", it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
+If the coverage from the group plan is creditable, it means that the plan has drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.

-Keep this notice about creditable coverage because you may need them later.
-If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices from your employer or retiree group plan to show that you have maintained creditable coverage.
-If you didn't get the creditable coverage notice, request a copy from the employer or retiree group's benefits administrator or your former employer or union.
+Keep this notice about creditable coverage because you may need it later.
+If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
+If you didn't get the creditable coverage notice, request a copy from the employer or retiree group's benefits administrator or the employer or union.